Vision Ary!

 Five or ten years from now, the world will recognize David's work as one of the leading examples of melding business models and social good!

 Note from Technophile: Four billion people have a per capita income of less than $1,500, the minimum considered necessary to sustain a decent life.
 A billion people make less than $1 per day.
 Globally, the income gap between rich and poor is growing: the richest 20% account for 85% of income.
 The extreme inequity of wealth distribution reinforces the view that the poor cannot participate in global economy, even though they are majority of population.
 The work of Project Impact and its partners has been seminal in demonstrating viable business models for making medical technology and services affordable to the poorer two-thirds of humanity.
 Instead of dealing with the growing income disparity, this work focuses on the ‘pricing’ disparity’ where goods and services that provide basic human needs, like sight or hearing or life itself, are receding further from the reach of the poor.
 The success of Aravind, Aurolab and other eye care programs has proven that the poor can be a profitable market, provided there is not the traditional pursuit of high margins; in their model, profits are driven by volume and capital efficiency.
-As Green expands his model to other applications, his efforts may overhaul a system that stubbornly values money over basic human needs.
+As Green expands his model to other applications, his efforts may overhaul a system that stubbornly values money over basic human needs.:: Source: [Project Impact]

 :: Image Credit: Emin Ozkan, Turkey